MicrosoftDocs/sql-docs/docs/connect/oledb/ole-db-data-types/ssvariant-structure.md

 |BLOBType|UNUSED|UNUSED|UNUSED|UNUSED|
 | &nbsp; | &nbsp; | &nbsp; | &nbsp; | &nbsp; |

-## Problems with the sql_variant data type and recovery procedure
+## Known issues
-### Problems
+### Possible narrow string data corruption
 Before version 18.4 of the OLE DB driver, insertion into a `sql_variant` column could result in corruption of data on the server if all of the following conditions were true:
 - Code page of the client didn't match the collation code page of the database.
-- The data to insert contained non-ASCII characters in the client's code page.
+- The client buffer to insert (DBTYPE_STR) contained non-ASCII characters encoded in the client code page.
 - Either of the following conditions were true:
   - The `pwszDataSourceType` field in the `DBPARAMBINDINFO` structure describing the parameter corresponding to the `sql_variant` column was set to `L"DBTYPE_SQLVARIANT"`or `L"sql_variant"`.
 For details, see: [ICommandWithParameters::SetParameterInfo](https://docs.microsoft.com/previous-versions/windows/desktop/ms725393(v=vs.85)).